fledge-iot/fledge/REDHAT.rst

 ******************************************************

-The FogLAMP RPM can is available in the download page of the documentation avaiable at :
+The FogLAMP RPM can is available in the download page of the documentation available at :

 https://foglamp.readthedocs.io/en/master/92_downloads.html

-The RPM can also be created using the repository available at : https://github.com/foglamp/foglamp-pkg using the make_rpm scipt and following the instruction in README.rst.
+The RPM can also be created through the repository : https://github.com/foglamp/foglamp-pkg

+using the make_rpm script and following the instruction in README.rst.

 Red Hat
 =======

 ::
    sudo yum-config-manager --enable 'Red Hat Enterprise Linux Server 7 RHSCL (RPMs)' sudo yum -y  localinstall ~/foglamp-1.5.2-0.00.x86_64.rpm
 |br|

 CentOS
 ======

 ::
-	sudo yum install -y  centos-release-scl-rh
-	sudo yum -y  localinstall ~/foglamp-1.5.2-0.00.x86_64.rpm
+   sudo yum install -y  centos-release-scl-rh sudo yum -y  localinstall ~/foglamp-1.5.2-0.00.x86_64.rpm
 |br|